tombola/tombola_drupal_edtech.github.io/README.md

 For help with the theme, see [minimal-mistakes](http://mmistakes.github.io/minimal-mistakes/theme-setup/).
 This is also accessible from the local blog (http://127.0.0.1:4000/theme-setup/).

-Because this theme uses ruby gems to do things like code syntax hightlighting, you will need to serve it using
+Because this theme uses ruby gems to do things like code syntax hightlighting, you will need to

+    bundle install

+and serve it using

     bundle exec jekyll serve